 Coaching the running backs in 2006, Roper tutored Luke Siwula, who rushed for 885 yards in 2006 en route to receiving second team All-Ivy League honors.
-In 2005, he mentored the tight ends as Cornell finished the year ranked 10th nationally in rushing offense.
+In 2005, Cornell finished the year ranked 10th nationally in rushing offense.

 Roper's work with the Cornell placekickers yielded zero missed point after touchdown attempts over his three seasons as A.J.
 Weitsman and Peter Zell combined to boot 84 consecutive extra points.
 In addition, Weitsman established a Cornell single-season record with 14 field goals while punter Michael Bolling downed 23-of-52 punts inside the 20 yard-line without a touchback in 2005.